Updated: January 25, 2024

 Yoga and meditation are proven to help relieve stress.
 With yoga, you don’t need to be a fitness buff to begin practicing poses.
 And with meditation, even if you’re fidgety, five minutes of mindful meditation a day is a great way to start!

 Plus, if you’re looking to do something healthy with your kids, yoga may be just the ticket to help the whole family.
-You can start with a virtual yoga class or you can grab some inexpensive yoga cards with poses that are easy to do!
+You can start with a yoga class or you can grab some inexpensive yoga cards with poses that are easy to do!

 Healthy lifestyle changes for a better year ahead